Skip to Main Content Skip to footer content

 4. Avoid uses that substitute for purchasing available copies; damaging the market for the original counts heavily against fair use.

-freedom to archive and reuse scholarly works on the Internet
+Freedom to archive and reuse scholarly works on the Internet

 The SCAE is intended for authors who publish in a traditional, subscription-based journal yet still wish to make a copy of their article available on the Internet for download without most copyright and financial restrictions.